-Here A is the bulk unit cell area and $\mathcal{M}(\mathbf{r})$ is a local function, hereafter referred to as the local marker, which is expressed in terms of $P(\mathbf{r}, \mathbf{r}')$.
-Although $\mathcal{M}(\mathbf{r})$ appears to play the role of magnetic dipole density, only it's
+Here A is the bulk unit-cell area and $\mathcal{M}(\mathbf{r})$ is a local function, hereafter referred to as the local marker, which is

 Recent years have witnessed numerous efforts aimed at defining and providing explicit expressions for surfacespecific analogues of bulk quantities.
-Examples include the surface anomalous Hall conductivity (AHC) [11, 12] and the surface-parallel boundary electric polarization [13-17] on the surface of a bulk insulator.
-To date, however, there has been very little discussion of surface orbital magnetization in the literature [18, 19], and a proper complete theory of orbital magnetization at the surface of a bulk material has yet to be developed.
+Examples include the surface anomalous Hall conductivity (AHC) [11,12] and the surface-parallel boundary electric polarization [13-17] on the surface of a bulk insulator.
+To date, however, there has been very little discussion of surface orbital magnetization in the literature [18,19], and a complete theory of orbital magnetization at the surface of a bulk material has yet to be developed.

-In the present work, we explore the possibility of defining surface orbital magnetization.
+In the present paper, we explore the possibility of defining surface orbital magnetization.
 By this we mean the excess surface-normal macroscopic magnetization (magnetic moment per unit area) at the surface of a bulk material with broken time-reversal (TR) symmetry.
 Our investigation is restricted to antiferromagnetic systems featuring a vanishing bulk magnetization, as this allows us to readily disentangle surface contributions to the orbital magnetization from those stemming from the bulk.
 We shall also restrict ourselves throughout to the case of insulating surfaces of insulating crystals, leaving aside for now any special considerations that might arise for metallic surfaces.

-The case of surface spin magnetization is much more straightforward, as the latter can be obtained simply by integrating the net spin density $\Delta n = n{\uparrow} - n{\downarrow}$ over the surface region after an appropriate coarse-graining (e.g., using window-averaging methods).
-In the remainder of this work, therefore, we focus solely on the orbital component of the surface magnetization.
+The case of surface spin magnetization is much more straightforward, as the latter can be obtained simply by integrating the net spin density $\Delta n = n{\uparrow} - n{\downarrow}$ over the surface region after an appropriate coarse graining (e.g., using window-averaging methods).
+In the remainder of this paper, therefore, we focus solely on the orbital component of the surface magnetization.
 Here it is natural to expect more difficulties, since even the theory of bulk orbital magnetization has been put on a solid footing only in relatively recent times [3-7].
 The essential problem, as in the theory of electric polarization, is that the position operator is ill defined in the Bloch representation, so that methods based on Berry connections and curvatures are required instead.
 Another way to frame the problem is to note that quantum-mechanical expressions are available for neither the local polarization density $\mathbf{P}(\mathbf{r})$ nor the local orbital magnetization density $\mathbf{M}(\mathbf{r})$.